nestoralonso/recetas-redux/README.md

 ### Firebase
 Firebase is great for a couple of things:
-- A nice object dB
+- A nice object DB
 - Has 'real-time' capabilities
 - Provides free hosting
 - Has an implementation for authentication using multiple providers